CREATED 9/19/2012

 The Agency for Toxic Substances and Disease Registry (ATSDR) had been 'captured' by the chemical industry and come under heavy criticism for inaction, and a number of activist groups were promoting to Congress that control of the Superfund program should revert entirely to the EPA.

 Baller presented comments which had been prepared by himself, with George Carlo and Kelly Sund (Carlo's secretary/general factotum at HES).
 They were opposed to the EPA taking control of cleanup measures, and especially of the EPA replacing the ADSDR completely.
+We focus our comments on the portion of S.1834 that would transfer to the Environmental Protection Agency (EPA) the authority that the ATSDR now has to conduct health assessments and related activities at Superfund sites.

 This action was apparently intended to respond to claims by certain community activists that ATSDR has not been responsive enough to the concerns of communities living near Superfund sites.

 These comments are based upon the many years of experience that Dr George L. Carlo, Kelly Sund and I have had with public health issues and ATSDR Dr Carlo, in fact, was one of the principal draftsmen of the language in the Superfund Amendments and Reauthorization Act of 1986 through which Congress expanded and spelled out ATSDR's responsibilities in detail.
-[Carlo's involvement here had been primarily as a contractor to the Chemical Manufacturer's Association.]

-Our national cannot afford to squander its limited resources on remedies that are unnecessary or protective beyond a reasonable margin of safety.
+Conclusion: Our national cannot afford to squander its limited resources on remedies that are unnecessary or protective beyond a reasonable margin of safety.

 [E]ven if ATSDR's reputation with community groups were truly beyond repair, it would be a serious mistake to give EPA exclusive authority over the health assessment process.
+The presentation contains the normal lobbyist write-off saying: The views expressed in these comments are our own and do not necessarily reflect those of all of our clients.
+[This is a slight variation on the standard disclaimer included in for all paid-by-the-word commentary.
+Note that they appear to have more than one client here.]

 The Baller presentation was followed by one from the Chemical Manufacturer's Association